LINC-BIT/k8sSimulator/README.md

   * *5. cd Kubernetes Simulation/k8s-benchmark*
   * *6. python3.8 run_sim_workload.py*

-## 2.2 Volcano Simulation：responsible for the scheduling of ***AI workloads*** in Volcano simulation scheduler (For a AI workload, tasks in a job are executed concurrently by task-group)
+## 2.2 Volcano Simulation
+It is responsible for the scheduling of ***AI workloads*** in Volcano simulation scheduler (For a AI workload, tasks in a job are executed concurrently by task-group)
 ![image](volcano.png)

 ### 2.2.1 Volcano_simulator：Volcano simualtion scheduler